TYPE DESIGN INFORMATION PAGE last updated on Wed Oct 4 15:39:15 EDT 2023

 Kiwi designer exhibits his work.
 Fonts like Bitter Fruitless, Kodafujikon, Gothic, Monkey Boy, Nikoblast.
 He made ArvhiveDingbats in 1994-1995 with Tom Eslinger (Charles S. Anderson Design USA and CSA ARCHIVE).
 [Google] [More] ⦿

 Nik Coughlin works as a web developer in Auckland, New Zealand.
-He used FontStruct in 2008 to make the rounded squarish faces Lineqsquare and Monosquare.
+He used FontStruct in 2008 to make the rounded squarish typefaces Lineqsquare and Monosquare.
 In 2009, he added Angleblock (a dark angular face) and PipeSquareRounded.
-[Google] [More] ⦿
+Abstract Fonts link [Google] [More] ⦿

-Creator of the angular gothic face Monsta (2007).
+Creator of the angular gothic typeface Monsta (2007).
 Olivier lives in New Zealand, where he works as a designer, illustrator and photographer.
 [Google] [More] ⦿

 Paul Shipper (Hamilton, New Zealand but born in Manchester, UK) did the hand-lettering and cover design for a Shots Fired album called Packin Heat in 2012.

 Student in Auckland, New Zealand, who created the alchemic typeface Xui (2013), the hipster typeface Ikawai (2014), and the experimental typefaces Ka Tiritiri O Te Moana (2014), Arapito (2014), Maungataniwha (2014) and Hapua Waikawa (2014).
 [Google] [More] ⦿